Map-Data/regiontileserver/README.md

 the default port used will be 8001. (see ../workdir/port_mapping)

 * Select a region the tileserver should serve (Ask @Akasch for infos)
+* start the import inside of a screen/temux session because it wil propably take a loong time
 * start import:

     ./import_data.sh <tile>